 Turkish Struggles Early

-The task of winning proved difficult for Turkey as it had major injury problems ahead of the match, including a groin injury from Tümer Metin.
+The task of winning seemed difficult for Turkey as it had significant injury problems ahead of the match, including a groin injury from Tümer Metin.
 He and Emre Belözoglu were both scheduled to miss this game, but Metin did start.
-Emre Güngör started the game in what was only his second cap for Turkey.
+Emre Güngör began the game in what was only his second cap for Turkey.

 The Czech Republic, meanwhile, had the first chance when Marek Matejovsky took a deep shot early in the match and missed.
-Libor Sionko failed to connect on a Marek Jankulovski free kick, but the Czech Republic were looking for the opening goal.
+Libor Sionko failed to connect on a Marek Jankulovski free-kick.
+However, the Czech Republic was looking for the opening goal.
 Turkey was looking not to lose control, but it accumulated two yellow cards in the first 10 minutes.
 Mehmet Aurelio's yellow card was costly; his dissent against referee Peter Fröjdfeldt as he would be ineligible to play in the for the quarterfinal, should Turkey progress.

 When the teams met in 2003, Jan Koller scored against Turkey in a 4-0 victory.
-After Aurelio's yellow card, the Czech Republic looked to score the opening goal, but Koller was unable to keep his header attempt down from a Jankulovski free kick.
+After Aurelio's yellow card, the Czech Republic looked to score the opening goal.
+However, Koller was unable to keep his header attempt down from a Jankulovski free-kick.

-But Koller did get another chance and capitalized after 34 minutes.
-It started with Matejovsky finding Zdenek Grygera, as he flanked on the right side and launched a pass into the penalty box.
+However, Koller did get another chance and capitalized after 34 minutes.
+It started with Matejovsky finding Zdenek Grygera as he flanked on the right side and launched a pass into the penalty box.
 Koller headed his attempt past Volkan Demirel to score his 55th goal.

 Koller scoring for the Czech Republic was often a good omen as the Czech Republic had not lost a game in which Koller scored in over eight years.
-Koller had two more chances in the first half; Matejovsky did not even finish the half as he was carried off on a stretcher as David Jarolim replaced him.
+Koller had two more chances in the first half, while Matejovsky left the game on a stretcher as David Jarolim replaced him.

 Fatih Terim's decision to start Semih Sentürk proved ineffective, and Sentürk would not play in the second half.
 Turkey played inspired football early in the second half, with Kahveci leading the way as Turkey kept the Czech Republic from gaining any offensive possession when possible.
 Still, Turkey never capitalized on these attempts, and it would be the Czech Republic that doubled the lead in the 62nd minute when Sionko found a racing Jaroslav Plasil in the penalty box.
 Volkan had a hand on the ball, but could not prevent Plasil from scoring the second goal.
 A minute later, Turkey used its third substitute as Emre Asik replaced Güngör.

 In the 71st minute, the Czech Republic nearly finished off Turkey.
-However, Jan Polak's attempt hit the post and was unable to capitalize on the second attempt as Volkan stopped the attempt.
+However, Jan Polak's attempt hit the post.
+It was unable to capitalize on the second attempt as Volkan stopped the attempt.

 Ecstasy, Shellshock and Near Disaster

-The Czech Republic stood on the cusp of another quarterfinal berth as they were 15 minutes away from a trip to Vienna.
-Turkey still had time to pull off another comeback, and it started with the same person who scored against Switzerland four days earlier.
-He scored his first goal for Turkey just a month before the tournament and in the 75th minute, Arda Turan connected on Hamit Altintop's pass to score in his second straight game.
+The Czech Republic stood on the cusp of a quarterfinal berth as they were 15 minutes away from a trip to Vienna.
+Turkey had time to pull off another comeback, and it started with the same person who scored against Switzerland four days earlier.
+He scored his first goal for Turkey just a month before the tournament.
+In the 75th minute, Arda Turan connected on Hamit Altintop's pass to score in his second straight game.

-Turkey's remarkable comeback was painful for the Czech Republic.
-Four years earlier, the Czech Republic came from behind in all three group stage matches to win their group at Euro 2004.
-Now, the Czech Republic needed one last chance to force a shootout, and it nearly did.
-Koller challenged Volkan for a deep ball, and a mad scramble ended with Vlcek weakly heading the ball just wide of the post.
+Turkey's remarkable comeback became the Czech Republic's miserable collapse.
+Four years earlier, the Czech Republic came from behind in all three group stage matches to top their group at Euro 2004.
+Instantly, the Czech Republic needed one last chance to force a shootout, and it nearly did.
+Koller challenged Volkan for a deep ball, and a frantic scramble ended with Vlcek weakly heading the ball just wide of the post.